zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

 ## Components

-The delivery consists of the following components:
+The delivery must consist of the following components:

 * Binary artifacts:
     * zbld: The binary used for running a node.